wesbluemarine/hud-menu/README.md

 hud-menu
 ===========

-Provides a way to run menubar commands through dmenu.
+Provides a way to run menubar commands through a searchable list.

 Dependencies
 ============
 * python-dbus
+* rofi
-* dmenu
+* unity-gtk-modules
+ * Some systems may need _unity-gtk-module-standalone-bzr_ installed instead.
+  * If using the bzr packge you may need to set _com.canonical.unity-gtk-module gtk2-shell-shows-menubar_ to false under dconf.

 Setup
 ============